 |Boys' Cross Country||Boys' Basketball||Boys' Baseball|

 |Boys' Soccer||Girls' Basketball||Boys' Lacrosse|

 |Girls' Field Hockey||Co-ed Squash||Girls' Lacrosse|

 |Girls' Tennis||Team Manager|

 This is the most competitive level.
-There are greater demands on athletes’ time; practices are longer and there are more games, including tournaments and possible weekend competitions.
+There are greater demands on athletes’ time; practices are longer and there are more games, including tournaments and possible weekend practices and competitions.
 Playing time is determined primarily by skills and attitude and is not guaranteed.

 Six credits of physical education are required for graduation.